 Testing Your Well Water Before Installing a Water Softener

-The best way to determine whether or not your well water contains high concentrations of hard minerals is to have your water tested at a professional water testing laboratory.
+The best way to determine whether or not your well water contains high concentrations of hard minerals is to have your water tested at a professional water testing laboratory (select your state or territory here to find and contact a certified laboratory to test your drinking water).

 In fact, many water treatment professionals recommend that you get your well water tested at least once per year.